Amid a sea of cyclists, I spot rider number 819.

 He is relaxed and someone who comfortable in his own skin.
 He is confidence balanced with humility – impossible not to like.
 Likable is a fitting word.

 Five years ago he got on a bicycle.

 Never really rode before, he said.

 We talk about the ride and the distance ahead of us.
 One hundred miles – or century – is a cyclist’s equivalent to a runner’s marathon of 26.2 miles.
 Everyone has an individual story, a reason, and motivation.
 Spending a day of sunlight unnaturally positioned over an inch of inflated rubber is enough to make others question your judgment.

-He tells me his name, inviting me to find him on Facebook afterwards.
+He tells me his name, inviting me to find him on Facebook afterward.
 The ride is his third century of the year.
-His commitment to the intricate web of reasoning behind his riding is deep and personal.
+His commitment to the intricate web of the reasoning behind his riding is deep and personal.